musevlt/mpdaf/doc/image.rst

 Image creation
 ==============

-There are two common ways to obtain an `Image <mpdaf.obj.Image>` object:
+There are two common ways to obtain an `~mpdaf.obj.Image` object:

 - An image can be created from a user-provided 2D array of the pixel values, or from both a 2D array of pixel values, and a corresponding 2D array of